-There’s never been a better time to begin a career in hospitalist medicine.
+There’s never been a better time to begin a career in OB hospitalist medicine.

 Because OBHG has the best clinical team in the industry (we are biased) and focuses only on obstetrics – we were able to maintain stability and even thrive during the pandemic.
-We kept clinician hours, pay and benefits consistent and even added new hospital partners.
-We are proud of that, and grateful.
+We kept clinician hours, pay and benefits consistent and continued to add new hospital partners.
+We are proud of that and grateful.

 Here are a few additional reasons physicians choose to work with us: